 Alan was drafted into the military service at the age of 18 and served in the United States Army during World War II from September 1944 until August 1946.
 He was a member of the 66th infantry, 71st Division, part of General George Patton's 3rd Army.
 Alan's outfit fought in combat through France, Germany and Austria during which time he was promoted in rank from Private to Staff Sergeant.
 At the beginning of May 1945, his Company participated in the liberation of the Gunskirchen Concentration Camp, a sub-camp of Mauthausen.
 After the war ended, Alan remained in Europe until June 1946 as a member of the U.S. Army of Occupation.

-Alan presently resides in Nanuet, New York and he has spoken to Middle School and High School students as well as other groups in New York, New Jersey, Connecticut, Pennsylvania, North and South Carolina, Florida, Arkansas and elsewhere about his experiences as an infantry combat soldier and a "Concentration Camp" liberator.
+Alan presently resides in Nanuet, New York and he has spoken to Middle School and High School students as well as other groups in a number of different states and venues throughout the country about his experiences as an infantry combat soldier and a "Concentration Camp" liberator.

-He has done video recordings at the Museum of Jewish Heritage in New York City and at the Holocaust Museum and Study Center in Spring Valley, New York.
-He has also participated in programs at the United States Military Academy at West Point, at the U.S. Coast Guard Academy in Connecticut, at the German School in White Plains, on Russian television. on the CBS radio network and on the documentary "The Jewish Americans" on the PBS television network.
+He has done video recordings at the Museum of Jewish Heritage in New York City and at the Holocaust Museum & Center for Tolerance and Education in Rockland County, New York.
+He has also participated in programs at the United States Military Academy at West Point, at the U.S. Coast Guard Academy in Connecticut, at the German International School in White Plains, on Russian and Spanish television. on the CBS radio network and on the documentary "The Jewish Americans" on the PBS television network.

 Alan has two grown daughters and seven grandchildren.
-He presently serves as a Vice President on the Board of Trustees of the Holocaust Museum and Study Center and is also a Past commander of the Rockland / Orange District Council of the Jewish War Veterans of the U.S.A.
-In addition, in 2014 Alan was inducted into the New York State Senate Veterans Hall of Fame.
+He presently serves as a Vice President on the Board of Trustees of the Holocaust Museum and Center for Tolerance and Education and is also a Past commander of the Rockland / Orange District Council of the Jewish War Veterans of the U.S.A.
+In addition, in 2014 Alan was inducted into the New York State Senate Veterans Hall of Fame and the following year he was elected by the Veterans Coordinating Council in Rockland County, N.Y. to be the "2016 Veteran of the Year."

 To book speakers contact: